kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - Address arbitrary preemption policies (more preemption policies will be needed, but these should be added in a followup KEPs)
-- Introduce workload-awareness for handling different kinds of disruptions (e.g. caused by hardware failures)
+- Introduce workload-awareness for handling different kinds of disruptions (e.g. caused by hardware failures) including kubelet eviction
 - Design rescheduling for workloads that will be preempted (rescheduling will be addressed in a separate dedicated KEP)
 - Change the preemption principle of avoiding preemption if a workload/pod can be scheduled without it.